Temple College Procedures

 I cannot read very well.
 Will this affect my major?

 Yes.
 Many majors involve classes that require a great deal of reading.
-The ACCUPLACER test should tell you if you are at college reading level.
+The TSI placement will place you at an appropriate reading level.
 Developmental classes are available to develop your reading skills.

 What are the basics?
 Will they apply to any major?